MetaMask/SIPs/sip-template.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" written in uppercase in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)

+## Backwards compatibility

+Any SIPs that break backwards compatibility MUST include a section describing those incompatibilities and their severity.
+The SIP SHOULD describe how the author plans on proposes to deal with such these incompatibilities.

 ## Copyright

 Copyright and related rights waived via [CC0](../LICENSE).